VzBoT3D/VzBoT-UserMods/.github/PULL_REQUEST_TEMPLATE.md

 to conform to the rules below are likely to be rejected.**
 -->

-  * [ ] The mod, firmware or slicer profile is in the correct category folder.
-Printable mods go to `mods/`, slicer profiles go to `slicer_profiles/`.
-    Create a subfolder with your name, and place the mods in a subfolder with a descriptive name within that folder, e.g.: `/mods/maze/flux_capacitor`
+  * [ ] Create a subfolder with your name, and place the mods in a subfolder with a descriptive name within that folder, e.g.: `/maze/flux_capacitor`
   * [ ] Folders names MUST NOT contain spaces.
 If possible, make sure file names also do not contain any spaces.
   * [ ] For each mod, add a small `README.md` file to its folder with a short description